-If you are having difficulty with any assignment, you may seek help from your lecturer or TA during scheduled office hours as well as the tutors at the Broward Teaching Center.
+If you are having difficulty with any assignment, you may seek help from your lecturer or TA during scheduled office hours as well as the tutors at the Little Hall Math Lab and the Broward Teaching Center.
 Be sure to start problems early so you have time to get your questions answered!